loot/libloot-python/docs/reference.rst

 API Reference
 *************

-As this API is just a wrapper for LOOT's C++ API, its documentation is linked to for all non-Python-specific information.
+As this API is just a wrapper for libloot's C++ API, its documentation is linked to for all non-Python-specific information.

 Enumerations
 ============